-Federal grants can be an important part of your financial aid package.
+Grants can be an important part of your financial aid package.
 They’re especially nice because you don’t have to repay them.

 If you’ve filled out your Free Application for Federal Student Aid (FAFSA), you’ve automatically applied for the major federal grant programs.
 To receive a grant, you must have financial need as defined by the federal government.
 You also must meet the eligibility requirements for financial aid

 If you qualify for a federal grant, WCC’s Financial Aid office will send an award letter to your student email account.
-The award letter will list the grant amount.

 There are two major types of federal grants: